How do I use my own domain name with Blogger?

 Blogger does not support using only your “naked” domain name (such as http://example.com — without the leading “www.”) for your blog.
 However, Blogger can be configured to redirect requests for your “naked” domain name to the full address mentioned above.
 You almost certainly would want Blogger to redirect http://example.com to http://www.example.com but you might not want to redirect http://example.com to http://blog.example.com.

-If you have a Web hosting account, then using http://www.example.com (and http://example.com) will prevent visitors from seeing any content you have loaded onto our servers, since those addresses will be directed to the BlogSpot servers instead.
+If you have a Web hosting account with us, then using http://www.example.com (and http://example.com) will prevent visitors from seeing any content you have loaded onto our servers, since those addresses will be directed to the BlogSpot servers instead.

 How to set up your custom domain name

 Follow these instructions to set up your custom domain name.
-If you are uncomfortable with the first two sections, you can contact us and we’ll be glad to do them for you.
+If you are uncomfortable with sections 2 or 3, you can contact us and we’ll be glad to do them for you.

 This section tells the Blogger (BlogSpot) servers to show your site when they see a request for http://www.example.com.